Smashing bricks and the ballistic pendulum: more collision examples

 This problem is a good teaching exercise, so I've done it in class.
 Here is a lecture theatre version of the brick smashing problem, live in class (posted by a student on Youtube).

+These add a bit of circus flavour to the demonstration, but they also have an educational purpose: the indicate the importance of being quantitative.
 The nails are sharp.
-But a steady force of a few tens of newtons on a sharp nail is not painful.
+But a steady force of a few tens of newtons on a single sharp nail is not painful.
 My weight is 700 newtons.
-If I distributed the weight over say two hundred nails, the average force on each one is only a few newtons.
-Caution is required, however, to avoid concentrations of weight on a small area, and to avoid sudden accelerations.
-As noted above, the upper bed of nails protects me from a stray hammer and its mass appears in the demoninator when calculating the force applied just after the collision.
+If I distributed the weight over several hundred nails, the force on each one is quite small.
+Caution is required, however, to avoid concentrations of weight and sudden accelerations.
+More importantly, as noted above, the upper bed of nails protects me from a stray hammer and its mass appears in the demoninator when calculating the force applied just after the collision.

 If you view the video clip in the multimedia tutorial, you will note that the pendulum rotates about its support, and also flexes.
 Both of these motions store some kinetic energy, as we'll discuss in Rotation.
 For this analysis, however, we'll neglect it.